Northeast Summer of Service 2026

 All other friends are encouraged to make in-kind contributions such as providing meals, snacks etc. Contributions of all kinds are a vital way of sustaining these programs year after year and are highly encouraged.

-Parents can visit their youth if accessible—we only ask that it is during appropriate hours such as meal times or in the evening after they return to their dorms once the daily program has completed.
-Of course, we ask that parents are mindful to allow their youth time to settle and use visits sparingly.
+• Parents can visit their youth if accessible—we only ask that it is during appropriate hours such as meal times or in the evening after they return to their dorms once the daily program has completed.
+Of course, we ask that parents are mindful to allow their youth time to settle in and use visits sparingly.
 Please inform one of the project coordinators if you plan to make a visit.
 Contact information listed below.

-Clothing choices must be guided by the Bahá'í teachings of modesty and chastity.
+• Clothing choices must be guided by the Bahá'í teachings of modesty and chastity.
 Please do not bring anything that is suggestive or reveals too much.
 In addition, skirts, shorts, and dresses should be long enough that youth can comfortably engage in active movement and at a length that upholds a sense of modesty, comfort, and dignity.
 The style and appearance of all clothing should reflect the idea that youth are representing Baha’i ideals, including refinement.
 We ask families to consult among themselves about the implication of this for their youth’s summer clothing choices!

 • Sufficient Clothes for a month.
 (Laundry machines and detergent will be available)